kenchris/jakecache/README.md

 Service Worker is great, but if you ever had a look at it's API(s) you realize that they are complicated imperative JavaScript API's.
 These API's tend to scary many web developers who perfer a nice forgiving declarative approach.
 So in order to fix the *too* complicated Service Worker API, we are super excited to introduce **JakeCache**, a declarative manifest-driven application cache for web applications implemented on top of ServiceWorker.

-*Sarcasm may occur*
+*Sarcasm may occur* ;-)

+JakeCache serves the additional purpose of being as compatible with the HTML5 Application Cache (aka AppCache) as we could make it and may serve as a polyfill in browsers removing such support.
+Patches are welcome!

 ## Get started

 1. Create a new JakeCache Manifest, `app.jakecache` and save it in your root:
 ```
-JAKECACHE MANIFEST
+CACHE MANIFEST
 # 2010-06-18:v2

 # Explicitly cached 'master entries'.